berrnd/sitefeed/README.md

 sitefeed
 ========

-PHP application that monitors websites for changes and delivers them as a unified diff via RSS
+A PHP application that monitors websites for changes and delivers them as a unified diff via RSS

 > sitefeed is also available as a free public service: [https://sitefeed.de](http://sitefeed.de)